mail-in-a-box/mailinabox/README.md

 * Note: all existing users at the time of the upgrade will have there quota set to `0` (unlimited).

-Upgrading v.0.40-quota to a New Version
+Upgrading MiaB with quotas to a New Version
 ---------------------------------------

-* Remember that this is experimental software and review the changes in the repository.

 * `cd` into the `mailinabox` directory.